Happy Valley Tea Estate Darjeeling

 There are seasons for different types of tea.
 Green and little bit of White Tea are plucked during March to May.
 June to August is the season for Black Tea.
 September to November is again the season for Green and White Tea.
 During the other months (December to February), teas are not plucked and the machines do not operate.
 However you can always get a guide who will show you the premises and explain the processes.

 The tea produced at the Happy Valley Tea Estate are all exported.
 Harrods in London is the main distributor of the tea.
 So if you want to buy the Happy Valley tea in India, you can do so at the factory outlet in the estate here in Darjeeling.
-Looks like there is no other way.
-One of the qualities sold at the outlet here costs some Rs.
-225/- per 100gms.
 You can also buy pack of tea bags.

-But if you want to just taste a cup of best quality Happy Valley Tea, then there is another way.
+If you want to just taste a cup of best quality Happy Valley Tea in Darjeeling, then there is another way.
 There is a small tea shop right next to the factory, Happy Golden Cafe

 The estate and the factory is open from 8am to 4pm from Tuesday to Saturday.
-While there is no entree fee, you will need to take a guide for which there is a small fee.
+There is a fee for the factory tour.
+The usual fee is Rs.
+100 per person (they even conduct the tour for a single person).
+The factory employees usually act as the guides during their off time.
 The factory usually remains closed from November to February because tea plucking does not take place during winter.
-You can however see the tea gardens from outside.
+You can however see the tea gardens from outside and there is no fee if you want to just hang around in the estate.

+Taxi drivers at times may be reluctant to go such a short distance.
+You can also walk down from Darjeeling lower town in about 25-35 minutes.
 The T P Banerjee road (named after the Bengal's aristocrat Tara Pada Banerjee) is really narrow and winding down with a steep gradient.
 The road hasn't bee maintained for long and is full of pot holes.
 But views on the way are spectacular.
-Check out North Darjeeling Map

 Balakrishnan Nair (June 2018)